gaugesgreen/gauges-green/README.md

 [![CI](https://github.com/gaugesgreen/gauges-green/actions/workflows/ci.yml/badge.svg)](https://github.com/gaugesgreen/gauges-green/actions/workflows/ci.yml)

-Production-shaped agent operating harness, extracted into a public-safe demo.
+Production-grade agent operating harness, extracted into a public-safe demo.

 This is the public extraction of the harness we run inside Gauges Green.
 The architecture, gates, scorecards, and agent patterns are real.
 Private client